Hebrews 11:11-16

 v.
 16

 God is unashamed to be named as their God, openly honoring them and attesting to their faith.
-He frequently described Himself as the God of the patriarchs (Gen. 28:13 & Ex.
+He frequently describes Himself as the God of the patriarchs (Gen. 28:13 & Ex.
 3:6).
-When addressing the Sadducees, Jesus quotes the words of His Father as being “the God of Abraham, Isaac and Jacob” (Mt.
+When addressing the Sadducees, Jesus quotes the words of His Father as being “the God of Abraham, Isaac, and Jacob” (Mt.
 22:32).
-The proof that God honored their faith is demonstrated by what He prepared for them.
-Throughout their sojourn in Canaan, the patriarchs did not apply for citizenship.
-Paul reminds us our true citizenship is in heaven (Phil.
+The proof the Lord honored their faith is demonstrated by what He provided for them.
+The patriarchs never sought to establish residency in Canaan, knowing their true citizenship was in heaven (Phil.
 3:20).
 The example of the forefathers should help us develop spiritual priorities.
-The heavenly city is our reward for faithfulness as well.
+The same heavenly city they sought awaits every faithful Believer.

 Hebrews 11:11-16